FelipeFloresWeb/PokemonGame/README.md

-# Created By Me and Gustavo Sousa Turma 10 Tribo A
+# created by me, with a little help from Gustavo Sousa

 ## Under Construction....